ChristianGalla/AutoStartConfirm/README.md

 Some useful programs require services to start automatically.
 When their auto start is blocked, they may not function properly.
-Also, a blocked update service may lead to insecure environments because of not patched security bugs in old program versions.
+Also, for example a blocked update service may lead to insecure environments because of not patched security bugs in old program versions.

-Therefore, usually auto starts should not be blocked.
+Therefore, auto starts should only be blocked if there is no negative impact on the affected programs.

 ## State of development